I’ve hidden my shame for 7 years, but it’s finally time to come clean: Deathly Hallows, Part 2 is my least favorite Harry Potter film.

-It’s been 7 years since the U.S. theatrical release of Harry Potter and the Deathly Hallows Part 2, and it’s been 7 since I’ve seen Harry Potter and the Deathly Hallows Part 2.
+It’s been 7 years since the U.S. theatrical release of Harry Potter and the Deathly Hallows, Part 2, and it’s been 7 since I’ve seen the final Harry Potter movie.
 Like many Harry Potter fans, I saw the final film at midnight on opening night, but unlike other fans, I’ve never seen it again since.

-When the credits started to roll on the final chapter of my most beloved series, I remember sitting in my seat thinking, “That’s it?”
+When the credits started to roll on the final Harry Potter movie in my most beloved series, I remember sitting in my seat thinking, “That’s it?”
 I walked out of the theatre dissatisfied and unfulfilled, a feeling only ever experience for one other Potter film, Order of the Phoenix.
 This time though, there weren’t three other films and a book to look forward to.
 To put it simply, it wasn’t at all the way I’d hoped to feel at the close of what had been such a huge and important part of my life.

 Fast forward 7 years, and I still couldn’t bring myself to watch the second Deathly Hallows again.
 It’d left too much of a bad taste in my mouth and I didn’t want to put myself through that again.
 Until now.
 After a little over a decade I’ve decided to watch it again and see if my opinion will have changed.
 It turns out it hasn’t.
 Not really.

-Music of every Harry Potter film is always a standout.
+Music in the Harry Potter film series is always a standout.
 No matter the composer, each managed to create pieces that are both memorable on their own, yet subtle enough to not distract from what you’re watching.
-Deathly Hallows Part 2 even plays well with silence, creating drama and emotional weight not had in previous films.
+Director David Yates’ Deathly Hallows, Part 2 even plays well with silence, creating drama and emotional weight not had in previous films.

 The acting across the board is at its best in the final film.
 It’s no surprise that the adult actors shined, but the kids also showed off their best work.
 After growing up into young adults before our eyes, their acting also grew.
 Daniel Radcliffe in particular resonates as the leading man, shouldering much of the emotional weight.

-In fact, I found myself enjoying the entire beginning of the film.
-Where it began to fall apart was the battle.
+In fact, I found myself enjoying the entire beginning of the final Harry Potter movie.
+Where it began to fall apart was the Battle of Hogwarts.

 Multiple small problems in the final portion of the film became too much to overlook.